mmisw/mmiorr-docs/docs/introduction.md

 ***Application scenarios***

 In its basic role as an ontology repository, the ORR supports more advanced scenarios.
-A data provider or system developer wanting to annotate data sets with controlled terms can use this service's search features to determine if any relevant vocabularies already exist for their needs, and following standard semantic practices can extend the content if necessary. to suit their particular application.
+A data provider or system developer wanting to annotate data sets with controlled terms can use this service's search features to determine if any relevant vocabularies already exist for their needs, and following standard semantic practices can extend the content if necessary to suit their particular application.

 As another application, upon receiving a request for datasets involving a particular term